Johannesburg

 Dome Pools is a perfect spot for summer swimming.
 Photo: Supplied.

 Not to be confused with the network of safari reserves in KwaZulu-Natal, Ezemvelo Nature Reserve near Bronkhorstspruit, east of Pretoria, offers mountain biking, hiking, game drives, fishing, and bird watching.
-There is an abundance of interesting game to watch out for including zebras, wildebeest, and red hartebeest, as well as fantastic birdlife.
-There are three different hiking trails to choose from which traverse a tree-lined river valley overlooked by rocky outcrops.
-The short Ochna trail (5km) treads a path through grasslands and up a small koppie; the Protea trail (14.6km) covers much grassland and a small, steep, rocky hill; while the 21km Burkea trail is a tough walk through grassland and over hills to the far side of the reserve and takes approximately five hours to complete.
+There is an abundance of interesting game to watch out for, including zebras, wildebeest, and red hartebeest, as well as fantastic birdlife.
+There are three different hiking trails to choose from that traverse a tree-lined river valley overlooked by rocky outcrops.
+The short Ochna trail (5km) treads a path through grasslands and up a small koppie; the Protea trail (14.6km) covers grassland and a small, steep, rocky hill; while the 21km Burkea trail is a tough walk through grassland and over hills to the far side of the reserve and takes approximately five hours to complete.
 There is a shop on the reserve that stocks the basics.
 The reserve is open for hiking, mountain biking, and self-drive excursions.
 There are no specific routes for cyclists, but they can make use of any of the jeep tracks around the reserve.

-The reserve is open daily for day visitors from 07:00–17:00.
-To book email bookings@ezemvelo.co.za.
+The reserve is open daily for day visitors from 07:00 – 17:00.
+To book, email bookings@ezemvelo.co.za.
 Visit ezemvelo.co.za for more information; entrance on R493, Elandsfontein.

 A river runs through it.
 Hiking at the beautiful Ezemvelo Nature Reserve.
 Photo: Supplied.